JackOfSpade/Text_to_Speech/README.md

-# Text_to_Speech

-Amazon Polly does not have a user-friendly software for its API.

-This simple interface fills the gap for non-developers wishing to use its features.

 ![alt text](https://i.imgur.com/rvJZdBc.png)

+This interface bridges the gap between common users and the Amazon Polly API (featuring the most natural sounding voices available).
+Amazon Polly currently does not provide a user-friendly software for its API,